Como-DTC-Collaboration/comomodels-explore/README.md

 * **SEIRD_RU** - an SEIRD model that considers two interacting communities: urban and rural.

 ## Development
-To contribute to this repository, read [DEVELOPMENT.md](https://github.com/Como-DTC-Collaboration/comomodels-explore/blob/main/DEVELOPMENT.md)
+To contribute to this repository, please read [DEVELOPMENT.md](https://github.com/Como-DTC-Collaboration/comomodels-explore/blob/main/DEVELOPMENT.md)

 ## Installations
 ### Dependencies
-To check which R packages are required by the package, please refer to [DESCRIPTION](https://github.com/Como-DTC-Collaboration/comomodels-explore/blob/main/DESCRIPTION) or the conda environment list [comomodels-explore.yml](https://github.com/Como-DTC-Collaboration/comomodels-explore/blob/main/envs/comomodels-explore.yml)
+* Packages: A number of R packages are required for the app.
+For the details please check [DESCRIPTION](https://github.com/Como-DTC-Collaboration/comomodels-explore/blob/main/DESCRIPTION) and the conda environment list [comomodels-explore.yml](https://github.com/Como-DTC-Collaboration/comomodels-explore/blob/main/envs/comomodels-explore.yml)
+* Data: Some models (e.g. SEIRDAge and SEIRD_RU) require the loading of extra data, such as social contact matrices between age groups and country-specific population data, etc. The default data in `comomodels` are in .rda format and also provided here in the `./data` folder, which are fully usable as an example.
+Referring to the same format, Users can also create and use customised data.

 #### Install using `conda`